JeanPierreAI/odour-by-image/README.md

 ## Acknowledgments

 I want to thank my loved wife who is the creator of an e-commerce company creating and selling natural cosmetics and has forever be faced with this business problem of triggering scents without any scent on its website.
-Thank you Sophie for having given me this business problem.
+Thank you my Dear for having given me this business problem.
 I dot not have the applied AI solution but I know that it will exist someday because it is not so difficult using the above technics, it requires just time and money :-)